 In his follow-up to the four-time Academy Award-nominated blockbuster The Help, Tate Taylor directs 42's Chadwick Boseman as James Brown in Get on Up.
 Based on the incredible life story of the Godfather of Soul, the film will give a fearless look inside the music, moves, and moods of Brown, taking audiences on the journey from »

-Chicago – In the latest HollywoodChicago.com Hookup: Film, we have 20 pairs of advance-screening movie passes up for grabs to the highly anticipated new music biography “Get on Up” starring Chadwick Boseman (“42,” “Draft Day”) as James Brown!
+Chicago – In our latest HollywoodChicago.com Hookup: Combo Pack giveaway, we have 10 free Blu-ray and DVD combo packs up for grabs for the home release of the Grammy-nominated James Brown story “Get on Up” starring Chadwick Boseman (“42,” “Draft Day”)!

 “Get on Up,” which was released on Blu-ray and DVD combo pack on Jan.
-6, 2015 and is rated “PG-13” and opens on Aug.
-1, 2014, also stars Viola Davis, Octavia Spencer, Dan Aykroyd, Craig Robinson, Nelsan Ellis, Lennie James, Fred Melamed, Jill Scott and Josh Hopkins.
+6, 2015 and is rated “PG-13,” also stars Viola Davis, Octavia Spencer, Dan Aykroyd, Craig Robinson, Nelsan Ellis, Lennie James, Fred Melamed, Jill Scott and Josh Hopkins.
 The film is directed by Tate Taylor (“The Help,” “Winter’s Bone”), written by Jez Butterworth and John-Henry Butterworth and produced by Brian Grazer and Mick Jagger.

-To win your free “Get on Up” passes courtesy of HollywoodChicago.com, just get interactive with our social media widget below.
+To win your free “Get on Up” combo pack courtesy of HollywoodChicago.com, just get interactive with our social media widget directly below.
 That’s it!
-This screening is on Tuesday, July 29, 2014 at 7 p.m. in downtown Chicago.
-The more social actions you complete, the more points you score and the higher yours odds of winning!
+The more social actions you complete below, the higher yours odds of winning!
 Completing these social actions only increases »

 - email@example.com (Adam Fendelman)